Private Client blog

 Despite what the above might suggest, there are also a number of potential positives to incorporation including:

-There are therefore a number of benefits, but the incorporation of a property portfolio and creation of a FIC should be given careful consideration.
+There are therefore a number of benefits, but the incorporation of a property portfolio and creation of an FIC should be given careful consideration.
 All the tax and practical implications, both in the immediate and long-term, should be analysed as part of the decision-making process.